 • You are already obese before you become pregnant.

-• Suffering from high blood pressure or other similar medical problems.
+• A pregnant woman who is suffering from high blood pressure or other similar medical problems may have a risk of having Gestational Diabetes.

 • Someone from your family suffered from diabetes.